Reverse Sear Filet Mignon with Peppercorn Sauce

 Today, I’m showing you how to reverse sear filet mignon for a romantic dinner situation!
 Topped with creamy brandy peppercorn sauce, this is one of my favorite elevated, but simple, recipes for date-night at home or elegant dinner parties with friends.
 Pour yourself a glass of wine, and let’s treat ourselves to a steak dinner!

 If ever I need a ‘treat yourself’ moment, I turn to steak.
-I have a lot of favorite foods, but steak is by far in the top 5, as evidenced by my beef Wellington bites and smoked tri-tip.
+I have a lot of favorite foods, but steak is by far in the top 5, as evidenced by my beef Wellington bites and this tender smoked tri-tip.

 But, I have an extra special place in my heart for filet mignon.
 I honestly find no dish more romantic so naturally, it’s my go-to whenever I’m feeling lovey-dovey.
 And then there’s the creamy peppercorn sauce which honestly?
 I could drink it.
 No shame.

 I first learned how to reverse sear steak back when I was in culinary school and honestly?
 It ruined me on steakhouses.
 This cooking method by far makes the best steak I’ve ever had, every single time.
+Here’s a few more reasons to try this recipe!

 - The filet mignon is rich, tender, buttery, and so flavorful.